-Monoclonal antibodies (MA-nuh-KLO-nuhl AN-tih-BAH-dees): Man-made versions of immune system proteins (antibodies) that are intended to attach to a certain place on the surface of cancer cells.
+Monoclonal antibodies (MA-nuh-KLO-nuhl AN-tih-BAH-dees): Man-made versions of immune system proteins (antibodies) that are intended to attach to a certain place on cancer cells.
 They can help kill the cancer cells or signal them to die.

 Platelets (PLATE-lets): Parts of blood cells that help stop bleeding by plugging up holes in blood vessels after an injury.